The Wonderful Ice Cream Suit: Plot

 Gómez is next.
-Acting on an earlier hunch that Gómez's plan was a scam to get the money from the others to buy the suit and then leave town, Villanazul reminds Gómez to "go with God."
+Acting on an earlier hunch that Gómez's plan was a scam to get the money from the others to buy the suit and leave town, Villanazul reminds Gómez to "go with God."
 This was indeed the plan all along, but on the way to the bus station, Gómez encounters a mural of five men, each resembling a member of their group.
 Gómez decides not to leave, and returns.

 Finally, it is Vámonos's turn.
-Gómez is infuriated that the filthy Vámonos did not get clean before it was his turn.
+Gómez is infuriated that the filthy Vámonos did not clean himself before his turn.
 Along with the others, they force Vámonos to take a bath, something he hadn't done in years.
-Once clean, Gómez lays down a series of rules, aimed at keeping the suit clean: no eating juicy tacos, drinking wine, smoking cigars, even standing under trees with birds.
+Once clean, he is given a series of rules by Gómez, aimed at keeping the suit clean: no eating juicy tacos, drinking wine, smoking cigars, or even standing under trees with birds.
 Furthermore, he insists that Vámonos avoid meeting with a woman named Ruby Escadrío, whose boyfriend, Toro, would ruin the suit in a fight.
 Vámonos heads off to a club.
 He is followed by the other four members, who watch him ignore every one of Gómez's rules.

 Ruby Escadrío shows up, and she and Vámonos dance.
 Toro, predictably, is angry.
 The others protect Vámonos from Toro, Gómez even going so far as to insist Toro hit him instead of Vámonos.
 The fight ends after Toro hits Vámonos with his car.
 His leg is broken, but Vámonos insists that they quickly take off the suit before the ambulance arrives, because the paramedics would cut the suit off and ruin it.
 They do, and Vámonos is rushed to the hospital.

 In the final scene, Dominguez has ironed the suit and placed it on a mannequin.
 As the scene continues, it becomes apparent that the suit is one of the few things the group has left: they are sleeping on a rooftop, with only a few hammocks between them.
 Vámonos is fine, though his leg is still in a cast.
 Martinez contemplates that if they were rich, they would never have had the great time they have spent together, before Villanazul tells him to get some sleep.